Part 2

 On the Wednesday evening there is an opening ceremony with fireworks.
 This originated in the King's Meadow near the Stone Circle but it became so popular that for the last few years fireworks and bonfires have been simultaneously set off at 3 separate locations along the fenceline in the southern portion of the site in order to prevent over-crowding in the Kings Meadow.

-Although there is no live music on the main stages there are performances at lots of the smaller venues and there is a real party atmosphere, especially at The Cider Bus, The Brothers Bar and up at the Stone Circle.
+Although there is no live music on any of the main stages on the Wednesday and Thursday, there are performances at lots of the smaller venues and there is a real party atmosphere, especially at The Cider Bus, The Brothers Bar and up at the Stone Circle.
 The vast majority of people will welcome you into their groups for a chat and a cider.

 A few years ago these friends of mine celebrated their 20th wedding anniversary by renewing their marriage vows at the Cider Bus on the Wednesday evening.
 We had cake & fizz!